 - Anticipate customer questions and track what they are searching on your website

-- Initiate conversations with website visitors
+- Initiate conversations with website visitors and track them

 - Capture leads with pre-chat forms

 It is an invaluable tool to have at a time when businesses are working remotely and looking for ways to provide support during COVID-19 to their customers.

 Here's how you can add live chat software to your website in 5 minutes.

 Read more: Delightful Tools: Our Secrets to Working Remotely During COVID-19